 Most people have no reaction at all to the measles vaccine; 5% to 10% of recipients may get a rash or mild fever.

-In the study, some children received the combination measles-mumps-rubella-varicella (MMRV) vaccine.
+- In the study of children aged 12 to 23 months, children received the combination measles-mumps-rubella-varicella (MMRV) vaccine.
 Others were given separately administered measles-mumps-rubella and varicella (MMR + V) vaccines, but they received both vaccines on the same day.

 - The vaccines didn't increase the children's risk of seven types of neurological, blood or immune system disorders.